Current

 King & Wood Mallesons produces an annual Directions report, which identifies areas of concern for directors.
 Last year, the report explored attitudes to generative AI.
 Fifty per cent of the survey respondents saw it as both an opportunity and a threat.

-“This in part reflected that many organisations were still at an early stage in assessing how it could be useful alongside other technology and systems,” says Tang.
+“This in part reflected that many organisations were still at an early stage in assessing how it could be useful alongside other technology and systems,” says Tsang.
 “Directors were concerned that uncertainties around its use could create new liabilities.”

 Simon Levy GAICD, CEO and company secretary of the Risk Management Institute of Australasia (RMIA) points out that insurers’ risk management services often include cybersecurity assessments, AI ethics and compliance consultations, and best practice guidelines for implementing and managing AI technologies.